 You may also want to turn garage cleaning into a family project.
 And you can ask your kids or friends to join to achieve the task faster.

 Once everyone is on board, you will have to go through everything.
 This includes those packs you left untouched and unopened from the day you moved into this house.
 Besides, you never know what to find inside those new boxes – maybe some long-forgotten family heirlooms.

-You can opt for a yard sale for the items in the second category if you don’t want to sell the items.
+You can opt for a yard sale for the items in the second category if you don’t want to sell them items.

-Besides, if you have too much trash to deal with, you can hire a disposal service to bring their dumpster.
+Besides, you can hire a disposal service to bring their dumpster if you have too much trash.
 They help you eliminate the items that are no longer needed or valuable.

 For instance, we recommend avoiding storing paper and carton goods and moving them to a pantry.
 Instead, the primary reason is that paper goods are an excellent magnet for bugs and insects.

 Keeping them out of the garage will maintain pests off the house premises.